Sylvanus Okpala

 Sylvanus "Quicksilver" Okpala (born 5 September 1961) is a retired Nigerian football midfielder.

 Okpala played club football for Enugu Rangers, C.S.
 Marítimo and C.D.
 Nacional in the Portuguese Liga.

 Okpala played for the Nigeria national football team at the 1980 and 1988 Summer Olympics.
 He also played for the squad that won the 1980 African Cup of Nations.

-On 8 November 2011, Sylvanus has become assistant manager of Nigeria National Team.
+On 8 November 2011, Sylvanus became assistant manager of Nigeria National Team.